rndme/eztest/README.md

 ### About
-eztest allows quickly-written tests without any special syntax, vocab, or conventions.
+eztest allows quickly-written unit tests without any special syntax, vocab, or conventions.

+The goal is to reduce boilerplate to the bare minimum while still providing a useful testing mechanism.

-You just write simple test expressions, with and optional label, one-per-line or delimted by `~`.
+You write simple test expressions, with an optional label, one-per-line or delimted by `~`.

 ### Usage